VedantRGosavi/UE5-MCP/README.md

 # UE5-MCP (Model Control Protocol)
+UPDATE: unfortunately we didnt move forward with the project due to time constraints.
+Feel free to use the docs.
 ## Overview

 UE5-MCP (Model Control Protocol) is designed to integrate AI-driven automation into Blender and Unreal Engine 5 (UE5) workflows.
 This project builds upon [BlenderMCP](https://github.com/ahujasid/blender-mcp) to provide an end-to-end pipeline for AI-driven game level creation, enhancing level design, asset management, and gameplay programming.